-For the last 20 years Marmore’s Falls has been used to generate electricity for the Umbria region and so miraculously the falls turn on and off – off when the water from the canals above the falls is being diverted to the hydroelectric power plant and only on at certain times of the day.
+For the last 20 years, Marmore’s Falls has been used to generate electricity for the Umbria region and so miraculously the falls turn on and off – off when the water from the canals above the falls is being diverted to the hydroelectric power plant and only on at certain times of the day.

-- The most important thing is to check the schedule to see when Marmore’s Falls will be turned on.
-For the month of May, Mon – Fri its on between 12:00 – 13:00 and 16:00 – 17:00, on Sat and Sun its on between 10: – 13:00 and 15:00 – 22:00.
+- The most important thing is to check the schedule to see when the falls will be turned on.
+For the month of May, Mon – Fri it’s on between 12:00 – 13:00 and 16:00 – 17:00, on Sat and Sun it’s on between 10:00 – 13:00 and 15:00 – 22:00.

 - There are 5 different routes visitors can choose, each providing a different vantage point of the falls.